imgproxy/imgproxy/docs/encrypting_the_source_url.md

 /unsafe/rs:fit:300:300/enc/p5VjorNdhs7mRRw8gA9TWoRlGci3l1kuzqN43UQlRaRIQ0qtBKW3qFABIsx-ZRz_cVc8iVTYbhsNsxNBL1BHaQ
 ```

-**📝Note:** The imgproxy URL in this example is not signed but signing URLs is especially important when using encrypted source URLs to prevent a padding oracle attack.
+**📝 Note:** The imgproxy URL in this example is not signed but signing URLs is especially important when using encrypted source URLs to prevent a padding oracle attack.